espocrm/documentation/docs/administration/bpm.md

 ## Process Flowcharts

-The link to process flowcharts is available from the administration panel.
+Available at Administration > Flowcharts.
 It also can be added as a tab on the navigation panel.

 Flowcharts are intended for business processes modeling.
 An administrator can create and edit flowcharts.
 Regular users can only view flowcharts.